energyhelpline/energyhelpline.github.io/_drafts/in-memory-testing-with-masstransit.md

 ## Should your tests use the bus?

-If you have a MassTransit consumer called, say, CustomCommandConsumer, you *could* write a test calling CustomCommandConsumer.Consume(CustomCommand myCustomCommand) directly in your test, and then assert that the CustomCommandConsumer deals with the CustomCommand message appropriately.
-While this approach would allow you to test the behaviour of your consumer, it doesn't test that your consumer is correctly configured with MassTransit to actually receive CustomCommand messages. **That's the problem I'm going to address in this post using the in-memory transport from MassTransit - _testing that your consumer will actually receive messages_ from the bus.**
+If you have a MassTransit consumer called, say, CustomCommandConsumer, you *could* write a test calling CustomCommandConsumer.Consume(CustomCommand myCustomCommand) directly in your test, and then assert that the CustomCommandConsumer deals with the CustomCommand appropriately.
+While this approach would allow you to test the behaviour of your consumer, it doesn't test that your consumer is correctly configured with MassTransit to actually receive CustomCommands. **That's the problem I'm going to address in this post using the in-memory transport from MassTransit - _testing that your consumer will actually receive commands and events_ from the bus.**

 ## Why use the In-Memory Transport?